 As a teacher, when you instruct your students on a procedure or a policy and later learn that the students have not done what you instructed them to do, how would you react?
 Hand out punishment, or, try to analyze why they did not do what they were asked to do.

-When I asked this at my workshops, the first option was most popular, but actually, it’s the second option we need to focus on.
+When I asked about this at my workshops, the first option was the most popular, but actually, it’s the second option we need to focus on.

 Instead of some negative disciplinary action, teachers must first look within themselves and see if they passed on proper instructions.
 The teacher has to ensure that the concept, the policy, was explained correctly and completely and that the students were able to grasp the context and the reason behind the introduction of the policy.

 Not only this, but the teacher has to always strive to stay the role model who the children look up to.
 The teacher should never set a wrong example by teaching them one thing and doing the opposite themselves.
 If any teacher indulges in such behavior, he/she sends a mixed signal to the children confusing them completely.
 The children are unable to comprehend this double standard and become unsure of what they should do.